elijah-saloma/elijah-saloma.github.io/projects/zerowaste.md

 <h1> Takeaways </h1>

 I believe this experience was incredibly beneficial to reinforcing team-based project skills, such as reliable and effective communication.
-Being able to work on the front-end with multiple people also allowed me to strengthen my skills in user-friendly interface development, along with reinforcing general HTML and CSS skills.
+Being able to work on the front-end with multiple people also allowed me to strengthen my skills in user-friendly interface development, along with reinforcing general CSS skills and introductory react bootstrap5 use.
 As this was a team-based project the time constraints were also something that I didn't take into consideration as heavily but moving forward, I will certainly do so.

 This is an informative [website](https://314firesheep.github.io/) on the project.